-Frame loss measurement is performed by the collection of counter values for ingress and egress service frames and exchange of OAM frames with the local counter value between a pair of MEPs.
-In this Recommendation, two different mechanisms are defined for frame loss measurement, each with its own calculation method.
+Frame loss measurement is performed by the collection of counter values for ingress and egress service frames and the exchange of OAM frames with the local counter value between a pair of MEPs.
+In this Recommendation two different mechanisms are defined for frame loss measurement and both mechanisms have different calculation methods.